 It is beneficial to have an honest judgment or realistic evaluation of our strengths and weaknesses.
 This enables us to see the potential pitfalls and address them, while intentionally living out our strengths.
 An assessment should be a balanced exercise – a mix of encouragement for what we do well and progress made while also highlighting deficiencies and giving helpful suggestions how to improve in areas that are below par.
-If there is only praise, this can lead to pride and the mistaken belief there is nothing to improve, while if the assessment only focuses on faults this can shatter a person’s self-esteem The angelic messenger to the seven churches commended them yet also outlined their deficiencies (Rev 2:1-3:22).
+If there is only praise, this can lead to pride and the mistaken belief there is nothing to improve, while if the assessment only focuses on faults this can shatter a person’s self-esteem.

 The Bible’s directive is, “Speak the truth in love” (Eph 4:15).
 Both truth and love are necessary components for constructive feedback.
 We need to be secure in ourselves to invite others to evaluate us, as we acknowledge there is room for improvement and thus the opportunity for growth.
 We must respect the viewpoint of those we intentionally ask for feedback while following through on the recommendations is vital.

-To be of value an assessment must be followed with action
+To be of value an assessment must be followed with appropriate action